-The Pittsburgh History & Landmarks Foundation offers an Architectural Apprenticeship through the Allegheny Intermediate Unit for junior and senior high school students in the gifted and talented program who are interested in pursuing a career in architecture, urban planning, or historic preservation.
+The Pittsburgh History & Landmarks Foundation offers an Architectural Apprenticeship through the Allegheny Intermediate Unit for high school students in the gifted and talented program who are interested in pursuing a career in architecture, urban planning, or historic preservation.

 Please call PHLF at 412-471-5808 for details about the course content; call the Allegheny Intermediate Unit at 412-394-5818 for registration information.